cecarlsen/dk.cec.plot/README.md

 ### Dependencies

 Plot depends on TextMeshPro for text rendering and Unity.UI for the samples scenes.
-Both should be installed automatically when you drop the package in your project.
+Both should be installed automatically when you install the package as described above.

 ## Gettings started